widzer31/tonalyzer/README.md

 The basic functions are ready to use, but we are still struggling with using Twitter / Facebook's API to get users' post and analyze them.

+To use this web app, simply go to the directory where the project located, and input "export FLASK_APP=View.py" and "flask run".

 Group members: Zixu (Shawn) Chen, Sid Sawhney